Mailing Lists and Forums

 Asterisk developers

-Core and community Asterisk developers participate on the asterisk-dev list.
+Core and community Asterisk developers participate on the asterisk-dev mailing list.
 This list features discussions covering bugs, patches, updates, new functionality and core architecture.
 If you want to start developing on Asterisk you’ll definitely want to keep up with this one.

 Asterisk chat channels on IRC